 This course is designed to teach students how to apply critical thinking concepts to ethical problems.
 Initially, students learn various aspects of critical thinking and evolve form the knowing stage of critical thinking to the evaluation stage of critical thinking.
 Students also have an opportunity to explore the ethical process and are exposed to the philosophical aspects of ethical reasoning and progress towards problem solving strategies in relation to controversial issues.

-The focus in this course will be digital marketing strategy targeted through search based marketing tactics and conversion sites development.
+The focus of this course will be digital marketing strategy targeted through search-based marketing tactics and conversion site development.
 Students will build marketing strategies that centre on a web platform such as a website, blog or wiki that optimize conversion through both paid and organic search engine marketing (SEM) and SEO (search engine optimization).

 MCOM55 provides the student with the skills to develop content for digital and traditional media.
 The combining of words and pictures that are memorable and meaningful and engage and persuade consumers is the basis for effective messaging.
 As experts in Interactive Marketing have pointed out: "Content is King!"
 As important as media selection, or a compelling offer or even the product; a well-crafted message is an essential element of good marketing communications.
 Students will learn specific tactics to create content as well as improve their creative thinking skills.